All Collections

 • He paid a deposit of $3,500.00 which means there is $5294.25 to finance.

-• Attach a copy of the relevant agreement or invoice to the transaction or invoice.
+• Attach a copy of the relevant HP agreement.

 • For machinery, include a clear note of the trade-in i.e. the model and serial number.